General Information

 Tower of a suspended bridge made of a wood log and a living tree

-Walkway cable to tree connections.
+Walkway cable to tree connection.

 Walkway cable to vertical cable Vertical cable to tree